hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 The `Connect-HPEGL` cmdlet handles the entire authorization process, which includes authorizing with the third-party identity provider and collecting various tokens.
 Once all the necessary tokens have been obtained, a session is created by utilizing bearer authentication with the HPE GreenLake Common cloud Services (CCS) API using the id_token present in the payload to confirm our identity.

 When the session is created, CCS sets a unique session ID in a cookie that the library stores in `$HPEGreenLakeSession.session.cookies` so that all subsequent requests can use it.
 Other cookies are also added to maintain the session state between the PowerShell session and the CCS API.
-For each request from the HPE GreenLake library, these cookies are sent back to the CCS API, which allows the cloud platform to identify the user, associate it with their session data and grant various permissions.
+For each request from the HPE GreenLake library, these cookies are sent back to the CCS API, which allows the cloud platform to identify the user and grant various permissions.

 # Interaction with the HPE GreenLake API